jorisvandenbossche/course-python-data/notebooks/python_intro/04-control-flow.md

 <details><summary>Hints</summary>

-- Rememeber `enumerate` to track the index while looping though a list in a for-loop?
+- Remember `enumerate` to track the index while looping though a list in a for-loop?
 - `append` is a list method that can be used to add an en element to a list __in-place__

 </details>